-You can help ease the transition by helping your student identify priorities and figure out how much she's likely to spend on necessities each month, so that she'll have a general idea of how much she can put toward more fun activities.
-If money is tighter than she'd like, inform her that she's just taken one of her first major steps toward entering the real world.
-The good news is, if she gets used to budgeting, prioritizing, and stretching her dollars now, she'll have a leg up on many of her peers once she becomes completely independent-and after graduation, she probably won't have to use her first paychecks to attack a credit card balance.
+"You can help ease the transition by helping your student identify priorities and figure out how much she's likely to spend on necessities each month, so that she'll have a general idea of how much she can put toward more fun activities," Cygan says.

+"If money is tighter than she'd like, inform her that she's just taken one of her first major steps toward entering the real world.
+The good news is, if she gets used to budgeting, prioritizing, and stretching her dollars now, she'll have a leg up on many of her peers once she becomes completely independent - and after graduation, she probably won't have to use her first paychecks to attack a credit card balance."

-4. Talk about how to resist financial peer pressure.
-Your child is likely to meet students who don't put much thought into their spending habits.
+4. Resisting financial peer pressure

+Your child is likely to meet students who don't put much thought into their spending habits, which may be something they've experienced even before they start college.
 One acquaintance may have "Daddy's credit card," for example, while someone else may be using his own credit card with little thought toward the consequences.

 And if all of your student's friends are eating out at restaurants, indulging in shopping sprees, and going to see a new movie each weekend, he might be tempted to do the same.

-Keep in mind that "The Joneses" go to college, and keeping up with them can quickly drive your child into a financial hole.
-Yes, it might be embarrassing for your student to tell his friends that a certain activity isn't in the budget, but it's very important for him to get comfortable in that role.
-It's a life skill!
-You can help by providing key words like, "I'm sorry, but I really can't afford this."
-Or, "Thanks for thinking of me, but right now I don't have the cash.
-Let's plan to do something else."
+"Keep in mind that 'The Joneses' go to college, and keeping up with them can quickly drive your child into a financial hole," Cygan says.
+"Yes, it might be embarrassing for your student to tell his friends that a certain activity isn't in his budget, but it's very important for him to get comfortable in that role.

+"It's a life skill!
+You can help by providing key words like, 'I'm sorry, but I really can't afford this.'
+Or, 'Thanks for thinking of me, but right now I don't have the cash.
+Let's plan to do something else.'